Thatooine/star/README.md

-Star is a react frontend for the project {insert name here}
+Star is a react frontend for the project NFT marketplace build on stellar